Nestpebble/Liberty_MeshMess/README.md

 The Ebyte E22-900M30S requires 5V to operate, which has to be supplied using the JST connector if you're using a Pro-Micro.
 I've protected the battery pin on the Pro-Micro with a diode.
 Forward voltage drop on the diode should ideally be 0.8-1.5V.
 A shawty diode can be used, but you might want to use a couple in series to get the drop needed.

+C1 and C2 are 1206 100uF MLCC capacitors.
+I put them in because everyone seems to.
+I've not had a problem without them, but I bought a reel of 100, so I may as well use them up, right?

 ### Variations on parts
 You can use 1206, 0805 or 0603 size resistors, or you can use through-hole.
 Only use one size at a time!